 How Long Does QPR Training Take to Complete?
 QPR Training typically takes about 90 minutes.
 Think about it — in just 90 minutes, you’ll have the information you need to better protect every student, family member and friend you know.
 The same way CPR saves thousands of lives of individuals until professional help can arrive, so too ordinary citizens can save lives with QPR and early intervention.

 How is the training delivered?
 Arrangements are made for a certified facilitator to provide training at your location for a group.
-You may contact Mr. Van Deuren or The Anne Arundel County Partnership for Children, Youth and Families.
+You may contact Mr. Van Deuren or Youth Suicide Awareness Team

 We offer FREE QPR Training to our community.